Table of Contents

 Protein distribution throughout the day

-Studies generally show splitting protein into multiple meals throughout the day will better continuously stimulate MPS than only consuming 1-2 meals daily.(Jäger, 2017; Schoenfeld, 2018) A recent SR of studies that did not include resistance training found a small benefit to a more even distribution of protein intake throughout the day regarding LBM.(Jespersen, 2021) The more even distribution allowed more meals to meet the per meal protein recommendations listed above.
+Studies generally show splitting protein into multiple meals throughout the day will better continuously stimulate MPS, or at least better alleviate muscle protein breakdown, than consuming the majority of one’s protein in 1-2 meals daily.(Jäger, 2017; Schoenfeld, 2018; Agergaard, 2023) A recent SR of studies that did not include resistance training found a small benefit to a more even distribution of protein intake throughout the day regarding LBM.(Jespersen, 2021) The more even distribution allowed more meals to meet the per meal protein recommendations listed above.

 If consuming meals with a decent amount of protein (at the levels recommended above) several times throughout the day, the timing of protein intake with respect to the timing of a workout is less relevant, and protein supplementation peri-workout has not shown benefit relative to other times of day.(Wirth, 2020) Therefore, if consuming close to 1.3-1.6 grams of protein per kilogram of body weight daily divided in at least 3 meals, I do not believe there is any additional meaningful benefit to ensuring you consume protein directly before or after a workout.
 One exception here would be individuals who perform resistance training late in the evening; consuming protein after the workout in this instance may be helpful.(Antonio, 2020)